 This course introduces learners to theoretical traditions and corresponding methods of qualitative research using health and health care research as examples.
-Specific topics covered include: theoretical paradigms of qualitative research, types of research questions best answered by qualitative methods, sampling objectives and procedures, methods of data collection, methods of analysis and interpretation, ethical issues, and responsibilities of qualitative researchers.
-Criteria for evaluating qualitative research will be discussed and applied to specific research studies.
-Learners will gain "hands on" experience using qualitative methods through in-class and takehome exercises.
+Specific topics covered include: theoretical paradigms of qualitative research, types of research questions best answered by qualitative methods, sampling objectives and procedures, methods of data collection, methods of analysis and interpretation, ethical issues, and responsibilities of qualitative research studies.
+Learners will gain "hands on" experience using qualitative methods through in-class and take-home exercises.